dotnet/designs/accepted/install-locations.md

     * Windows (everything else) - `%ProgramFiles%\dotnet`
     * :new: Linux - `/usr/share/dotnet`
     * :new: macOS - `/usr/local/share/dotnet`
+* Else multi-level lookup is disabled, no other search locations are considered.

 *Note: The above means that on Linux/macOS in 2.2 the multi-level lookup was effectively non-functional, as there were no search paths for it.
 Part of the 3.0 changes is to change that and make Linux/macOS work similarly to Windows in this case as well.*
+*Note: The multi-level lookup feature in its current form seems to be rather confusing and there are discussions around phasing it out.
+See dotnet/core-setup#3606.
+If there's no change in that area in .NET Core 3.0 we should do what's proposed here as it makes all platforms consistent.*

 ## Open questions